-The Best Digital Document Solutions for 2023
+The Best Digital Document Solutions and Services for 2023

 Efficient document storage is a critical component of any modern office environment.
 But while there are a number of storage solutions to choose from, digital document management continues to reign supreme.
 Today, digital document services are more popular than ever, since going paperless allows agencies to organize, store, and access documents in a snap.
 In addition, digital files take up minimal space, and don’t require the use of expensive off-site storage.
 Although no system is perfect, digital document management comes pretty close, offering users a wealth of benefits to keep their office polished and performing its best.

 Whether you’re somewhat familiar with document digitization or you have no idea where to begin, there are a handful of solutions to help you tackle this transformation.
 When it comes to digitizing your files, your agency can decide between scanning its paper documents, installing on-premise software, or using a cloud-based solution for the ultimate in accessibility.

 1. Use traditional filing with paper documents

 If you have a traditional filing system with a small quantity of paper documents, you can actually digitize your files using a scanning app on your smartphone or tablet.
 Alternatively, you could also opt to use a desktop scanner instead (albeit a more tedious approach).
 Keep in mind with a physical scanner, you’ll have to take into account the size of paper it can handle, the speed at which it scans, whether it scans in color, and the final resolution it yields.
 So while scanning documents yourself might be a sufficient way to kick off the digitization process, it can become quite the undertaking if you have a large volume of papers or irregular file types.